Mermade/openapi-gui/README.md

 ## Work in Progress

-Warning!
-Outputting to OpenApi format is still in flux, and will not preserve all data of a loaded definition, for example vendor-extensions.
+*Warning!* Outputting to OpenApi format is still in flux, and may not preserve all data of a loaded definition.

 OpenApi-gui is a GUI for creating and editing OpenApi (Swagger) JSON/YAML definitions.
-In its current form it is most useful for starting and editing simple OpenApi definitions.
+In its current form it is most useful as a tool for starting off and editing simple OpenApi definitions.

 This project was initially a fork of [Daryl Kuhn's IODoctor](https://github.com/darrylkuhn/iodoctor/tree/angular-port), which in turn was inspired by [IODoctor by Brandon West](https://github.com/brandonmwest/iodoctor) which is written in Ruby.